 - contr_tac i solves subgoal i by detecting a contradiction among two assumptions of the form P and $\neg P$, or fail.
 It may instantiate unknowns.
 The tactic can produce multiple outcomes, enumerating all possible contradictions. - mp_tac i is like contr_tac, but also attempts to perform Modus Ponens in subgoal i.
 If there are assumptions $P \to Q$ and P, then it replaces $P \to Q$ by Q. It may instantiate unknowns.
-It fails if it can do nothing. - swap_res_tac thms i refines subgoal i of the proof state using thms, which should be a list of introduction rules.
+It fails if it can do nothing. - eq_mp_tac i is like mp_tac i, but may not instantiate unknowns thus, it is safe.

+swap_res_tac thms i refines subgoal i of the proof state using thms, which should be a list of introduction rules.
 First, it attempts to prove the goal using assume_tac or contr_tac.
 It then attempts to apply each rule in turn, attempting resolution and also elim-resolution with the swapped form.